venkataravuri/nexthink-assignment/README.md

 			~ 👊 4,768 TB (Or) 4.6 PB
 ```

-> Note: It is unclear that data capture is compressed or not.
+> Note: It is unclear that data captured is compressed or not.

 **🚖 Traffic Estimates**